jyyeh77/bike-smart/readme.md

 <img src='./screenshots/graphs.png'/ width='300'>

-Top: Display # of bikes at the starting station throughout the day exactly one week ago.
+**Top**: Display # of bikes at the starting station throughout the day exactly one week ago.

-Bottom: Display # of stations at the destination throughout the day exactly one week ago.
+**Bottom**: Display # of stations at the destination throughout the day exactly one week ago.

+### Technologies Used

+React Native
+Redux
+Firebase

+### Contributors:

+Chris Miller
+Justin Yeh